openoakland/openoakland.org/src/about-us.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/mYzMl_HnEZU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+Brigade membership is open to all, regardless of expertise or skill level.
+The brigade is led by core team of elected leads.
+Activities and formal decision-making are overseen by a Steering Committee, which meets monthly and consists of the elected leads plus project representatives.

 [More about how we work](/how-we-work){: .btn .btn-primary } [Browse our projects](/projects){: .btn .btn-primary }